ConorOW/ENIGMA-PD_TBSS_Container/README.md

 ```

 ## Conclusion
 If this all ran successfully, you should have a folder called `USC_FINAL` which will have an `AD`, `FA`, `MD` and `RD` folder, containing the TBSS data for each subject.
 It will also have a folder called `QC` which has the FA skeleton pngs.
-Please also remembed to either copy in your covariates file here, or send it along with this folder to USC.
+Please also remember to either copy in your covariates file here, or send it along with this folder to USC.

 If you have any issues, please [email Conor](conor.owens-walton@loni.usc.edu)